 But we have to be fair.
 We understand snow because we get a lot of it.
 If a three-inch fall could shut us down, we’d just have to lock ourselves in our homes from December to March.
 We have a lot of practice driving in snow.
 We have a lot of snowplows.
 We have roads that can survive a winter of freezing and thawing over and over again, with no more than a few potholes to show at the end.
 In all honesty, our own driving skills aren’t always that great when we get the first serious snow of the winter.
 We need to get back in practice.

-Highways in the South are often built with concrete.
+Highways in the Texas and other Southern states, are often built with concrete.
 It’s more durable than asphalt, but it’s slippery when covered with snow.
 Frost heaves do more damage to it.
 Asphalt absorbs more heat from the sun, melting off ice and snow.
 That isn’t so good when it softens under the Texas summer sun.

 Snow makes driving dangerous, no matter where it falls.
 State departments of transportation often warn: “If it’s not a health or safety emergency, stay off the roads when it snows!”
 That advice would be laughable up north, but it’s not just your own driving skills that are the problem; it’s everyone else on the road, any of whom could make a mistake that puts your life in danger.
 They just don’t have the experience and practice.